angularjs-nvd3-directives/angularjs-nvd3-directives/bullet.chart.md

 Based on Stephen Few's <a href="http://www.perceptualedge.com/articles/misc/Bullet_Graph_Design_Spec.pdf">Bullet Graph Spec</a>

-"The bullet graph was developed to replace the meters and gauges that are often used on dashboards.
+> "The bullet graph was developed to replace the meters and gauges that are often used on dashboards.
 Its linear and no-frills design provides a rich display of data in a small space, which is essential on a dashboard."
+>
+> -- Stephen Few

 ## How to create a basic chart